spcourse/monopoly_dict/monopoly_config/content.md

     print(is_unowned(18, [{12, 16}, {18}])) # expected: False

-Then, test your code using `checkpy`.
+Then, test your function using `checkpy`.
+You should pass 1 more test.

 #### Step 3.2: Integrating ownership